 The word tungsten means "heavy stone" in Swedish.
-The chemical symbol for tungsten is 'W' which stands for wolfram.
+The chemical symbol for tungsten is 'W' which stands for Wolfram.
 The name came from medieval German smelters who found that tin ores containing tungsten had a much lower yield.
 It was said that the tungsten devoured the tin "like a wolf".
 Pure tungsten metal was first isolated by two Spanish chemists, the de Elhujar brothers (Jose & Fausto) in 1783.
 Tungsten is a greyish-white lustrous metal, which is a solid at room temperature.
 Tungsten has the highest melting point of all metals 3,422°C and lowest vapour pressure of all metals, and at temperatures over 1650°C has the highest tensile strength.
 It has excellent corrosion resistance and is attacked only slightly by most mineral acids.

-As 100% tungsten is very brittle, it is necessary for the manufactures to create an alloy i.e. mixing tungsten with other metals mainly nickel and other attributes such as iron and zinc.
+As 100% tungsten is very brittle, it is necessary for the Manufacturers to create an alloy i.e. mixing tungsten with other metals mainly nickel and other attributes such as copper and zinc.
 All these ingredients are mixed together placed in a mould, compressed under many tonnes of pressure and heated in a furnace to over 3,000°C. The mould is then opened and the resulting 'billet' removed.
 Billets are made in different lengths and diameters, according to the final desired shape of the finished dart.

-Generally, the higher tungsten content, the thinner the dart for the given weight.
+Generally, the higher tungsten content, the thinner the dart can be compared to brass dart equivalent.
 Thin darts help with grouping and a greater chance of hitting that elusive 180!
-Dart weight, shape & design are all personal choice and that is why we can now see a large range of weights and designs.
+Dart weight, shape & design are all personal choices and that is why we can now see a large range of weights and designs.
 There are no better darts as such as each thrower will have their own preference.